cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 text also is an EDN text), extending it both to cover the greater expressiveness of CBOR and to increase its usability.

-The notation borrows the JSON syntax for numbers (integer and floating-point, {{numbers}}), certain simple values ({{simple-values}}), UTF-8 text strings, arrays, and maps (maps are called objects in JSON; the diagnostic notation extends JSON here by allowing any data item in the map key position).
+EDN borrows the JSON syntax for numbers (integer and floating-point, {{numbers}}), certain simple values ({{simple-values}}), UTF-8 text strings, arrays, and maps (maps are called objects in JSON; the diagnostic notation extends JSON here by allowing any data item in the map key position).

+As EDN is used for truly diagnostic purposes, its implementations MAY support generation and possibly ingestion of EDN for CBOR data items that are well-formed but not valid.
+It is RECOMMENDED that an implementation enables such usage only explicitly by an API flag.
+Validity of CBOR data items is discussed in {{Section 5.3 of RFC8949@-cbor}}, with basic validity discussed in {{Section 5.3.1 of RFC8949@-cbor}}, and tag validity discussed in {{Section 5.3.2 of RFC8949@-cbor}}.
+Tag validity is more likely a subject for individual application-oriented extensions, while the two cases of basic validity (for text strings and for maps) are addressed below under the heading of *validity*.

-The rest of this section provides an overview over specific features of EDN; any additional detailed syntax discussion needed has been deferred to {{grammar}}.
+The rest of this section provides an overview over specific features of EDN, starting with certain common syntactical features and then going through kinds of CBOR data items roughly in the order of CBOR major types.
+Any additional detailed syntax discussion needed has been deferred to
+{{grammar}}.

 ## Comments {#comments}